arangodb/docs/3.9/arangosearch-views.md

   many unneeded fields however.
 The optional `compression` attribute defines the compression type used for the internal column-store, which can be `"lz4"` (LZ4 fast compression, default) or `"none"` (no compression).
+  The optional "cache" attribute allows to cache stored values in RAM.
+Intorduced in 3.9.5 Enteprise only.
+See "--arangosearch.columns-cache-limit" for memory consumption limits.

   Not to be confused with *storeValues*, which allows to store meta data about attribute values in the View index.